How easy is it to get a Spanish mortgage to buy a property in Ibiza?

 To help simulate and calculate a mortgage you can find a mortgage calculator at the bottom of this homepage: https://balearic.mortgage

-The mortgage rates a bank offers to a specific client depends on the financial potential of the customer and solvency.
+The mortgage rates a bank offers to a specific client depend on the financial potential of the customer and solvency.
 The higher the potential of a client, the better the rate.

-The best rate I have signed recently was with a very specific, non-resident client with a variable eur + 1%; with other clients I have signed eur + 1,25% which is still a very good interest rate and in fixed interest rates, depending on the local term, there are still available in some special banks at 2,75% (Status of information: May 2023).
+The best rate I have signed recently was with a very specific, non-resident client with a variable EUR + 1,1%; with other clients, I have signed EUR + 1,25% which is still a very good interest rate and in fixed interest rates, depending on the local term, there are still available in some special banks at 2,75% (Status of information: May 2023).
 In today’s interest rate market, this information can change very quickly.

 Should I use a mortgage broker when applying for a mortgage in Ibiza?

 There are many benefits to using a mortgage broker when applying for a mortgage in Ibiza, some of which are detailed below.
 Also, the whole process of finance is supervised by a professional who can help with other items such as the valuation, etc. However, it is by no means necessary.
 Those who have time and patience can apply for a mortgage by going straight to a local bank of their choosing.

 Will I save money with a mortgage broker?

-The commission of 0,25% is worth having a mortgage broker as you can save a lot of money by getting the best available mortgage on offer for you in the moment of your application.
+The commission of 0,5% is worth having a mortgage broker as you can save a lot of money by getting the best available mortgage on offer for you at the moment of your application.